bd-z/ViT_Resnet_LSTM_GastricBiopsyCancerDetector/README.md

 If the pretraining dataset is small, the ResNet CNN outperforms the ViT.

 ## Web Application
-Inspired by [SkinCheck](https://github.com/leona-ha/Skin-Screening_Web-App) project of Leona, a Web App is developed with Model 2.
+Inspired by [SkinCheck](https://github.com/leona-ha/Skin-Screening_Web-App) project of Leona, a Web App is developed with Model ResNet CNN, ViT and LSTM.

 ![image](https://github.com/bd-z/Gastric_Biopsy_Cancer_Detector/blob/main/static/asset/web_app.png)